 If a student withdraws from the College, he or she must apply and be accepted by admissions to re-enroll.
 It is not possible to withdraw from a course after the end of the withdrawal period except for military activation or medical reasons (see Medical Withdrawal Policy below.)
-A student may withdraw for medical reasons up to two weeks before the beginning of finals week.
-After this point a student may be eligible to receive incomplete grades.
 Withdrawal for medical reasons does not relieve a student of any financial obligations at the College.